Rhinemann/mage-hack/src/chapters/True Magick.typ

   ==== #spec_c.d6 Apprentice
   #quote[Control Probability]

   Now the mage can control the factors they could only sense before.
-Pulling the strings of apparently random events, they can influence activities and results -- directing the fall of dice or cards, repeatedly hitting weak spots, and directing people and things toward a conclusion of his choice.
+Pulling the strings of apparently random events, they can influence activities and results -- directing the fall of dice or cards, repeatedly hitting weak spots, and directing people and things toward a conclusion of their choice.
 Of course, it is easier to control small events (the winner of a horse race) than large ones (causing a six-car pileup).
 In game terms, large alterations have higher difficulty than small ones do.
 ]

 / Entropy Manipulation: On rolls to create an asset that can be produced by a #spec_c.d6 or lower Entropy rating, add #spec_c.d6 and step up your effect die.